mark-watson/LM_Studio_BOOK/manuscript/apimcp.md

 MCP Host Capabilities: Beginning with version 0.3.17, LM Studio officially supports acting as an MCP Host.
 This transformative update allows the application to connect to, manage, and utilize both local and remote MCP servers.
 This capability bridges the gap between raw local inference and true agentic functionality, enabling local models to interact with the outside world through the standardized MCP interface.
 The rapid implementation of this feature was likely driven by strong community demand for standardized tool-use capabilities in local environments.
 This combination of a user-friendly interface, a powerful local inference engine, an OpenAI-compatible API, and full MCP Host support makes LM Studio an ideal platform for developing and experimenting with private, local-first AI agents.
 It democratizes access to technologies that were previously the exclusive domain of large, cloud-based providers, allowing any developer to build sophisticated agents on their own hardware.

-2.2 Enabling the Bridge: The mcp.json Manifest
+### Enabling the Bridge: The mcp.json Manifest

 The configuration of all MCP servers within LM Studio is centralized in a single JSON file named mcp.json.
 This file acts as a manifest, telling the LM Studio Host which servers to connect to and how to run them.

 The file is located in the LM Studio application data directory:

     macOS & Linux: ~/.lmstudio/mcp.json
     Windows: %USERPROFILE%/.lmstudio/mcp.json

-While it can be edited directly, the recommended method is to use the in-app editor, which is accessible from the "Program" tab in the right-hand sidebar by navigating to Install > Edit mcp.json.
+While it can be edited directly, the recommended method is to use the in-app editor, which ican be seen in the next figure.
 This approach avoids potential file permission issues and ensures the application reloads the configuration correctly.

 The structure of mcp.json follows a notation originally established by the Cursor code editor, another MCP-enabled application.
 The root of the JSON object contains a single key,